Contemporary Chinese Literary Texts

 - Week 7: Root-Seeking Literature

 - Week 10: Marketing Chinese Women Writers in the 1990s

 - Week 11: Youth Writers and the Internet

 Method of assessment

-One two-hour written examination taken in May/June (40%); a 700 word critical analysis of a literary text paper to be submitted on day 1, week 7 in the term of teaching (20%); a 1,500 word research exercise to be submitted on day 1, week 1, in the term following teaching (40%).
+A reaction paper of 750 words to be submitted on day 1, week 7 in the term of teaching (20%); an essay of 2,500 words to be submitted on day 1, week 1, in the term following teaching (80%).